-Is 'Dear White People' Based On A True Story?
-The Netflix Series Takes Inspiration From Real Life
+Netflix's 'Dear White People' Takes Inspiration From Real Life

 Netflix's new series Dear White People has cinematic inspiration: it's an adaptation of Justin Simien's 2014 film of the same name that revisits many of the same characters and themes, but with (mostly) new actors and new context.
 The film explored the experiences of several black students at the fictional Ivy League college Winchester University as they dealt with aggressions both micro and macro from their white classmates, with the racial tensions on campus culminating in a racist frat party where the theme was blackface.
 The Netflix series expands on those plotlines, but is Dear White People based on a true story?